 What desires stir deepest within you?
 What are your longings?
-Which of those have gone enduringly unfilled?
-Write to God and tell Him all you long for.
-What you crave.
-Tell Him what desires drive you.
-You may soon realize that God planted some of those desires in your heart with His own hands.
+Which of those have gone unfilled?
+Write to God and tell Him all you long for, detail the desires that drive you.
+You may soon realize that God planted some of those desires in your heart.